-This article outlines the permissions required when setting up a DocumentsCorePack or AttachmentExtractor service via DocumentsCorePack Service Configuration or AttachmentExtractor Service configuration
+This article outlines the required application permissions for online services when setting up a DocumentsCorePack or AttachmentExtractor service via DocumentsCorePack Service Configuration or AttachmentExtractor Service configuration

 During the service setup you will be asked to grant the following permissions to our application:

-This grants the consent for all users and further connections are enabled to use this connection without having to consent on their own.
+This grants the consent for all users to use this connection without having to consent on their own.

 I do not have an administrator account available

-If you are not having access to an administrator account, please have an administrator launch this link and register the application.
+If you do not have access to an administrator account, please have an administrator launch this link and register the application.

 Common Data Service: